linuxdasein/bongocat-gnu/README.md

 Next, you can copy the newly-compiled `build/bongo` into the base directory and execute it.

 #### Archlinux
-On Arch based distros you can also use this [PKGBUILD](Archlinux/PKGBUILD) to build a package from your local repo by running, for instance, the following commands:
+On Arch based distros you can also use this [PKGBUILD](archlinux/PKGBUILD) to build a package from your local repo by running, for instance, the following commands:
 ```
-cd Archlinux
+cd archlinux
 makepkg -fi
 ```